 It may also be difficult to prove that a disability is expected to lead to death.
 This will typically require the expert opinions and observations of a seasoned medical professional.

 The Social Security Act allows a higher SGA amount for blind individuals than for non-blind individuals.
-As of 2019, a blind individual can make up to $2040 monthly.
-For non-blind individuals, the SGA amount is $1220 monthly.
+As of 2022, a blind individual can make up to $2260 monthly.
+For non-blind individuals, the SGA amount is $1350 monthly.

 In many cases, the Social Security Administration (SSA) will rely on its “blue book.”
-This extensive listing features many common disabling conditions that affect social security recipients.
-However, many applicants for social security have conditions that aren’t listed.
+This extensive listing features many common disabling conditions that affect Social Security recipients.
+However, many applicants for Social Security have conditions that aren’t listed.